wp-plugins/easy-fancybox/readme.txt

 = Is Easy FancyBox multi-site compatible? =

 Yes.
 Designed to work with **Network Activate** and does not require manual activation on each site in your network.
-You can even install it in mu-plugins: upload the complete /easy-fancybox/ directory to /wp-content/mu-plugins/ and move the file easy-fancybox.php one dir up.